-Pupils may take medicine which is brought from home once a completed authorization form from the parent/guardian and physician is on file, provided the conditions required by administrative procedures are met.
+Pupils may take medicine which is brought from

 Except for emergency medications (including, but not limited to Diastat, Glucagon, and EpiPens) and medications approved for students to carry for self-medications purposes, all medications dispensed to pupils by authorized school personnel shall be kept in the school in a safe, secure place designated by the Principal.
 In addition, authorized school personnel shall document on approved forms the dispensing of medications to pupils.